opencoff/useful-scripts/mkgetopt/README.rst

 README for mkgetopt
 ===================

-mkgetopt.py is a simple Python script to generate command line parsing routines that use ``getopt_long()``.
-It is designed to remove the tedium of having to write the same code over and over again.
+mkgetopt.py generates ANSI C command line parsing routines that uses ``getopt_long()``.
+It aims to remove the tedium of parsing command line options in various programs.

-It reads an text file containing descriptions of the command line options and generates corresponding .c, and .h files.
+It reads a text file containing descriptions of the command line options and generates corresponding .c, and .h files.
+These generated files have no other dependency other than ``getopt_long()`` and ``libc``.

 Requirements
 ------------